kellyjosephprice/kellyjosephprice.github.io/_posts/2016-02-11-forwardjs.markdown

 corresponded to a shader that would move in sync with it's corresponding sound source.

-I kind of regret going to this talk.
 In hindsight, I probably would have traded a few talks to hear more about ES6, ES7, and React.

 ## Algorithmic Art and JavaScript
 COLE WILLSEA